EGO-Tech/starbase-ships/mapper/README.md

 [![Version](https://img.shields.io/static/v1?label=Version&message=1.0.0&color=blue)](#changelog)
 [![Blueprint](https://img.shields.io/static/v1?label=Blueprint&message=Free%20Download&color=brightgreen)](#download-blueprint)

 The Mapper is an explorer ship with an estimated range of 13,000km capable at travelling at close to maximum speed.
-It has a navigation logger for logingg capital chip navigation chips.
+It has a navigation logger for logging capital ship navigation chips.
 The blueprint is provided for [free](#download-blueprint).
 All [feedback](#providing-feedback) is welcome and in game tips (in-game name Egomaniac) are appreciated.
 However support will be limited but I will try my best.

 [Starbase Ship Shop Page](https://sb-creators.org/makers/Egomaniac/ship/%5BFREE%5D%20Mapper)